 This Is What It Looks Like When Russia Really Wants to Mess With Your Election

-In the U.S., the Kremlin is hacking emails.
-In the Balkans, it’s staging coups.
+In the United States, the Kremlin is hacking emails.
+In the Balkans, it's staging coups.

 For the past few months, Americans have been contemplating the possibility that the integrity of their electoral process may have been compromised.

 The evidence is compelling.
 The U.S. government has officially pointed to Russia as the culprit in the hacking of the Democratic National Committee, and the FBI suspects that Moscow hacked into Hillary Clinton’s campaign emails.
 And yet, whatever meddling Russia has been doing in the United States has so far remained subtle enough to leave a shadow of doubt among at least some Americans regarding what is actually taking place.

 Not so in the Balkans.
 Americans looking for a glimpse at what it looks like when the Kremlin really, really wants to mess with an election and its aftermath need only look at recent events in this part of southern Europe.